damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 <a name="3"></a>

-<small>_**Note 3:** Code file validation is a file provided by an institution, and we need to upload this file to our site root.
-It's a simple HTML file containing a token sent by the institution which wants to verify that we hold that particular domain.
+<small>_**Note 3:** Code file validation is a file provided by an institution, which needs to be uploaded to the site root.
+It's a simple HTML file containing a token to verify that we hold that particular domain.
 It's not used just by CAs.
 For example, it is also used by Google, as a [method for site ownership verification][google-verif]._</small>

 <a name="4"></a>